-- You can only remove one project link from the list at a time - To remove a link there must be at least two projects in the list
+- You can only remove one project link from the list at a time - To remove a link there must be at least two projects between the 'Recent' and 'Pinned' lists

 The Enterprise Architect Ribbons

 Enterprise Architect displays a set of ribbons at the top of the screen, as a modern, contemporary way of accessing the tool's powerful features.
 Ribbons bring many features immediately to the surface, making them easily accessible to a modeler; both new users and those who have been using Enterprise Architect for many years will be delighted to find their preferred tools right at their fingertips.
 Each ribbon provides actions with a particular focus, and the commands on the ribbons are grouped by function into panels.